Coronavirus in kerala – houseboat trip is safe?

-Coronavirus is not much affected Kerala.
+Coronavirus in Kerala is not much affected.
 The novel Corona Virus is initially reported in Wuhan(Hubei Province) a city in China created a big threat to the human being, but this condition prevailed as the Health department couldn’t take necessary actions to stop its spread.
 Proper diagnosis and prevention methods can help in reducing worse conditions.

 In Kerala, the Health Department has taken the required measures to avoid more serious situations.
 There were 3 infected cases reported with Corona Virus in Kerala.
 All three were under special isolation wards with a stable health condition.
 These 3 students reported with Coronavirus were medical students from Wuhan and belongs to different districts of Kerala.